la2050/archive/_projects/2015/downtown-art-walk-votes.md

   Thursday of every month Art Walk  Our daily Mission is to improve the local community and to create economic opportunities for artists, galleries, small businesses, and youth
-'In one to three sentences, please describe your proposal.': >- My Vote Matters!
-Art Walk will foster participation in the political process by encouraging participating galleries and vendors to focus on the political process in their exhibits and wares; by sponsoring debate viewing parties; by sponsoring live debates; by sponsoring a politically-themed film series; by offering special tours of politically-themed murals for families and children;
-  and by sponsoring a My Vote Matters mural.
 Where will you be working?:
   - Central LA
   - City of Los Angeles